aio-libs/aiohttp-demos/docs/preparations.rst

 Project structure
 -----------------

-In the end project structure should look very similar to other python based web projects:
+The project structure at the end of the tutorial should look very similar to other Python based web projects:

 .. code-block:: none